RunestoneInteractive/thinkcspy/_sources/SimplePythonData/OrderofOperations.rst

 ..
 (The
 ..   acronym PEDMAS could mislead you to thinking that division has higher
-..   precedence than multiplication, and addition is done ahead of subtraction -
+..   precedence than multiplication, and addition is done ahead of subtraction.
-..   don't be misled.
+..
+Don't be misled.
 Subtraction and addition are at the same precedence, and
 ..   the left-to-right rule applies.)

 .. note::